Transfer Credits for Undergraduate Programs

 How to Maximize Your Transfer Credit Potential

 At Champlain College Online we're passionate about getting our students to completion faster and more affordably than they believed possible.
-In fact, we have a whole team of transfer credit evaluators tasked with the job and making sure you get every credit you deserve - whether it's earned at another college or from military training documented on your Joint Services Transcript (JST), police academy training, professional development on the job, a recognized industry credential and more.
+In fact, we have a whole team of transfer credit evaluators tasked with the job of making sure you get every credit you deserve - whether it's earned at another college or from military training documented on your Joint Services Transcript (JST), police academy training, professional development on the job, a recognized industry credential and more.
 If it's something you've done to develop yourself academically or professionally, we want to see it!

 Champlain College Transfer Credit Policy